MadhuraBelsare1/card-developer/docs/gettingstarted/validate-apis-in-sandbox.md

-**Step 1** Navigate to **Company App** tab in the portal.
-Select the specific company app created by the Company Administrator
+**Step 1** Navigate to **Credentials** tab in the Developer Studio Workspace.
+Locate the API Key created for the Company App by the Company Administrator

-  *  Once you select the app, you are able to retrieve the API key and Secret key.
-The keys are used to generate an access token.
+  *  CLick the **View** button to dispaly and retrieve the API key data and Secret.
+The API key data and Secret are used to generate an access token.
-  *  From the Details tab, determine what APIs are included for validation.
+  *  From View screen also note what APIs are included for validation.

 **Step 2** Navigate to the portal **APIs** tab.
 This contains a catalog of available APIs

   *  Select an API product from the list.